lucasnbsb/AwsCertNotes/CICD.md

   - new ASG is created (settings are copied) and switch
   - choose how long to keep the old ASG

+#### Failures:

+- **EC2 instances stay in Failed state**
+- New deployments first to the _Failed_ instances
+- _To rollback, redeploy the old one or enable auto rollback for failures_

 #### Redeploys and Rollbacks options

+- **Rollback:** redeploy a previous version
-- Automatically: when a CloudWatch Alarm threshold is met
+  - **Automatically**: when a CloudWatch Alarm threshold is met || deployment fails
   - Manually
-- Disable rollbacks
+- _Disable rollbacks_ can be set for a deployment

-If a rollback happens CodeDeploy redeploys the last good revision as a _new deployment_ (not a restore)
+If a rollback happens CodeDeploy redeploys the last good revision as a _new deployment_ (not a restored version)

 #### CodeDeploy Troubleshooting

 - "InvalidSignatureException - signature expired"
-- CodeDeploy needs acurate time references
-- if the date in the EC2 instance is not correct the signature date of the deployment requests may get rejected
+  - CodeDeploy needs acurate time references, if the date in the EC2 instance is not correct the signature date of the deployment requests may get rejected
 - Check the logs to undestand the deployment issues ( `/opt/codedeploy-agent/deployment-root/deployment`)

 ### AWS CodeStar